securisec/chepy/docs/config.md

 # Config

-The Chepy config files are stored in a folder called **.chepy** in the users home directory.
+Chepy is set to look at the present working directory for a a folder called **.chepy** for config files.
+By default, Chepy config files are stored in a folder called **.chepy** in the users home directory.
 There are two files in it.

+If any of the config options are missing, Chepy will automatically assign default values to it.
+If **.chepy** folder is detected, but config options have been set, then Chepy will automatically create a set of default config options.

 ## chepy.conf
 ### Plugin.enableplugins